Software Support FAQ's

-- Older processors are not fast enough to handle the newer larger software, requiring more data to be process.
-If you have an older single processor, you need to check with the Task Manager if it's staying at 100% for to long, if it is, you need to find the culprit in the processes tab.
+- Older processors are not fast enough to handle the newer larger websites or software, requiring more data to be processed.
+If you have an older single core processor, you need to check with the Task Manager to see if it's staying at 100% for too long, if it is, you need to find the culprit in the processes tab.

-- Also, there could be more software running in the background, using up more RAM, hard drive access, and CPU access, also can be check with the task manager.
+- Also, there could be more software running in the background and using up more RAM, hard drive access, and CPU access.
+It can be check with the task manager.